-There are about 40 caches in MK I haven’t done, and 37 of then are north of the H5.
+There are about 40 caches in MK I haven’t done, and 37 of them are north of the H5.
 Which is quite a lot.

-I also didn’t allow for the fact that we had what could only be described as “a fair amount of rain” last night.
-So Milton Keynes is kind of like a group of islands at the moment.
+I also didn’t allow for the fact that we had what could only be described as “a fair amount of rain” the previous night.
+So Milton Keynes was kind of like a group of islands at the time.

 So back to the plot, the scene being well and truly set.
 Set to death, probably.

 I decided to start up in Two Mile Ash for This Sporting Life – Golf, next to the golf course, funnily enough.
 Easy find, but somewhat squelchy on the way over from the car.
 And when I got to GZ, the ground was actually frosty.
 The photo looks like it was taken in the evening, but it was actually taken at 9.26am – just a trick of the light that makes it look like evening.